 Suspended IEC National Committees or bodies notified by them for CA System membership (i.e., Member Bodies) shall not be permitted to retain membership of the CA System or be admitted to membership in the CA System, shall have no right to send a delegation to the CA System MC, receive documents or publications of the CA System, exercise its vote or participate in the CA System during the period of suspension.
 Conformity Assessment Bodies, (e.g., Certification Bodies and Testing Laboratories associated with such suspended IEC Members or the nominated CA System Member) shall not be permitted to participate in the activities of the CA System.

 In the case of suspension, Article 13 of the IEC Statutes applies.

+5.7 The CA System Executive Secretary shall notify the CA System Chairman if a Voting Member:

+has been persistently inactive and has failed to attend two successive MC meetings,

+or

+has failed to vote on two successive ballots submitted for voting within CA System

+Upon receipt of such a notification, the CA System Executive Secretary shall remind the Voting Member Body of its obligation to take an active part in the work of the MC.
+In the absence of a satisfactory response to this reminder, and upon continuation of the above articulated shortcomings in required Voting Member behaviour, the Voting Member Body shall without exception automatically have its status changed to that of Non-Voting Member.
+A Member Body having its status so changed may, after a period of 12 months, indicate to the CA System Executive Secretary that it wishes to regain Voting Member status of the committee, in which case this shall be granted.

 Organization